maximemulder/clam/README.md

 ## Bottom type

-Clam has a bottom type named `Bot`, which contains no value and is therefore a subtype of all proper types.
+Clam has a bottom type named `Bot`, which is a subtype of all proper types and contains no values.

 ```
 def foo = (bot: Bot) ->